bedops/bedops/docs/content/revision-history.rst

   * Performance of :code:`-u`/:code:`--everything` has improved, doing the same work in only **55.6%** of the time of previous versions when given a large number of input files.

-  * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
-This requires more runtime memory than the default ("typical") build.
-The pertinent variables can be modified through the make system without changing source.
+  * The :code:`megarow` build of this application handles input files with very long rows (4M+ characters).
+Such input might arise from conversion of very-long-read BAM files to BED via :code:`bam2bed`, such as those that may come from Nanopore or PacBio MinION platforms.
+This build requires more runtime memory than the default (:code:`typical`) build.
+Pertinent variables for :code:`megarow` execution can be modified through the make system without changing source.

 * :ref:`bedmap <bedmap>`

-  * Automatically use --faster option when --exact is used as the overlap criterion, or if the input files are formatted as Starch, no fully-nested elements exist, and the overlap criterion supports --faster (--bp-ovr, --exact, --range).
+  * Automatically use :code:`--faster` option when :code:`--exact` is used as the overlap criterion, or if the input files are formatted as Starch archives, no fully-nested elements exist in the archives, and the overlap criterion supports :code:`--faster` (such as :code:`--bp-ovr`, :code:`--exact`, and :code:`--range`).

   * Performance of :code:`bedmap` tool improved, doing the same work in **86.7%** of the time of all previous versions.

-  * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
-This requires more runtime memory than the default build.
-The pertinent variables can be modified through the make system without changing source.
+  * The :code:`megarow` build target handles input files with very long rows (4M+ characters).
+Such input might arise from conversion of very-long-read BAM files to BED via :code:`bam2bed`, such as those that may come from Nanopore or PacBio MinION platforms.
+This build requires more runtime memory than the default (:code:`typical`) build.
+Pertinent variables for :code:`megarow` execution can be modified through the make system without changing source.

   * New :code:`--min-memory` option for use when the reference file has very large regions, and the map file has many small regions that fall within those larger regions.
 One example is when :code:`--range 100000` is used and the map file consists of whole-genome motif scan hits.
-Memory overhead can be reduced to that used by all versions up to and including v2.4.26.
+Memory overhead can be reduced to that used by all previous versions, up to and including v2.4.26.

   * Added :code:`--faster` automatically when :code:`--exact` is used, which is robust even when nested elements exist in inputs.
 Similarly, :code:`--faster` is used automatically when inputs are Starch-formatted archives, none of which have nested elements (see :code:`unstarch --has-nested`) when the overlap criterion allows for :code:`--faster`.

 * :ref:`closest-features <closest-features>`

-  * Performance of :code:`closest-features` tool improved, doing the same work in **87.7%** of the time of all previous versions.
+  * Performance of :code:`closest-features` tool has been improved, doing the same work in **87.7%** of the time of all previous versions.

-  * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
+  * The :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
 This requires more runtime memory than the default build.
-The pertinent variables can be modified through the make system without changing source.
+Pertinent variables can be modified through the make system without editing source.

 * :ref:`convert2bed <convert2bed>`

-  Numerous internal changes, including allowing line functors to resize the destination (write) buffer in mid-stream, and increased integration with BEDOPS-wide constants.
-Destination buffer resizing is particularly useful when converting very-large read BAM files containing numerous D (deletion) operations, as used with the new :code:`--split-with-deletions` option.
+  Numerous internal changes, including giving line functors the ability to resize the destination (write) buffer in mid-stream, along with increased integration with BEDOPS-wide constants.
+Destination buffer resizing is particularly useful when converting very-long-read BAM files containing numerous D (deletion) operations, such as when used with the new :code:`--split-with-deletions` option.

   * :ref:`psl2bed <psl2bed>`

-    * Migrated PSL state from stack to heap to address seg faults on OS X (thanks to rmartson@Biostars for the bug report).
+    * Migrated storage of PSL conversion state from stack to heap, which helps address segmentation faults on OS X (thanks to rmartson@Biostars for the bug report).

   * :ref:`bam2bed <bam2bed>` and :ref:`sam2bed <sam2bed>`